Skip to main content

 Prerequisite: For Full-time students only

-If candidates would like to follow a specialized scope of study in the MSc Programme in Environmental Management, they may select one of the four recommended streams as shown below:
+Students may follow a specialized scope of study in the MSc Programme in Environmental Management by taking relevant courses as recommended below:

 I. Biodiversity Conservation and Management